A Guide to Answering “What Is Addiction”

 Many have heard of addiction, but few really know what it is.
 Some believe addiction is a choice, and this causes a lack of sympathy for those suffering from addiction.
 However, addiction is not a choice.

+First, when answering what is addiction, it is a disease.
 Medical professionals have established that addiction is, in fact, a disease.
-Addiction is not cut and dry; instead, it is a complicated condition with numerous causes.
+Beyond that, addiction is not cut and dry; instead, it is a complicated condition with numerous causes.
 Addiction develops from extreme cases of substance abuse disorder.
 Substance abuse disorder causes sufferers to have a gnawing obsession with using addictive substances that they know are harmful.

 Left untreated, addiction can ruin lives.
 It can cause financial harm, put stress on relationships, and even cause death.
 Addiction is such a terror that is responsible for the most preventable deaths in the world.